arun-ajay/casino-blackjack/BackEnd/README.md

 To avoid conflicts with your own system, you must create your own Python environment to hold your packages.
 Also, we'll have to set up a database for our server beforehand.
 Please follow the following instructions in your terminal and make sure you are within the `BackEnd\` folder.
+*Please note: Some systems may differ.
+For example, may have to use `python3 server.py` in instead of `python server.py`*

 ```terminal
 python -m venv env